Applying for a Specialty Sugar Certificate

 Organic sugar was later added to the list of specialty sugars.
 (61 FR 42935, August 19, 1996)

-USDA will administer the FY 2013 specialty sugar TRQ (metric tons) in five tranches, which will open as follows:
+USDA will administer the FY 2016 specialty sugar TRQ (metric tons) in five tranches.

 The second, third, fourth, and fifth tranches will be reserved for organic sugar and other specialty sugars not currently produced commercially in the United States or reasonably available from domestic sources.